NIFTy-PPL/JAXbind/paper/paper.md

 <!-- Mention (if applicable) a representative set of past or ongoing research projects using the software and recent scholarly publications enabled by it. -->
 We believe `jax_op` to be highly useful in scientific computing.
 <!-- There are a lot of well-developed packages in JAX for, e.g., optimization and sampling that could be used once existing code is able to interface with JAX. -->
-We intend to use this package to connect the Hartley transform and the spherical harmonic transform from ducc [@ducc0] to NIFTy [@Edenhofer2023NIFTyRE].
+We intend to use this package to connect the Hartley transform and the spherical harmonic transform from ducc [@ducc0] to NIFTy [@Edenhofer2023NIFTyRE] as well as the radio interferometry response from ducc with \texttt{resolve} [@resolve2024] for radio astronomy.
-Furthermore, we intend to connect an image gridder implemented in C++ (TODO:cite resolve) for radio-astronomical data to JAX for use in radio-astronomy and strong-lensing astrophysics.
+Furthermore, we intend to connect the non-uniform FFT from ducc with Jax for applications in strong-lensing astrophysics.
 We envision many further applications within and outside of astrophysics, e.g., for highly specialized and well-optimized codes such as TODO.

 <!-- A list of key references, including to other software addressing related needs.
 Note that the references should include full names of venues, e.g., journals and conferences, not abbreviations only understood in the context of a specific discipline. -->